 Day 7: Sunday

-We’ll return to Guantánamo via Punta Maisí (Cuba’s easternmost tip), the mountainous coffee country, and Reserva Ecológica Maisí-Caleta, offering spectacular coastal landscapes.
+We’ll return to Guantánamo and Santiago de Cuba via Punta Maisí (Cuba’s easternmost tip), the mountainous coffee country, and Reserva Ecológica Maisí-Caleta, offering spectacular coastal landscapes.
 Arriving Guantánamo, we can look forward to meeting and photographing English-speaking Cubans of Jamaican and Barbadian descent at the West Indies Welfare Center; and/or, across the street, a traditional music and dance troupe at Casa Changüí.
-After dinner, we’ll thrill to a sensational Cuban cabaret at the Tropicana open-air nightclub (perhaps with behind the scenes pre-show visit).
+After dinner, we hope to have an optional chance to thrill to a sensational Cuban cabaret at the Tropicana open-air nightclub.

 Overnight: Santiago de Cuba.

 This morning we’ll explore the Reparto Vista Alegre district, once the chicest address in town.
 Walking along tree-lined Avenida Manduley (lined with the once-sumptuous villas of Santiago’s long-departed upper class), our stops will include the Casa de la Cerámica to photograph potters at work; and Galería Ríne Váldez Cedeño, a stunning contemporary art venue.
 We’ll lunch here, after which the afternoon is free for you to explore at leisure.
 This evening, we’ll enjoy a slide of everyone’s favorite images before our farewell dinner.

 All participants are required to show proof of being fully vaccinated against Covid.